Basis-Theory/basistheory-go/docs/TenantsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTenantReportsGetTenantOperationReportRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetTenantOperationReportRequest struct via the builder pattern

 ### Return type